24 Plastic Wrap Alternatives for an Eco-Friendly Kitchen

 3.)
 Silicone Food Bags

 Reusable silicone food bags are self-sealing, air-tight bags made from durable silicone.
 Silicone is a rubber-like material (different from plastic) and food grade silicone is considered safe for food storage.
-Silicone bags can be used in the freezer, fridge or cupboard and are great for storing both dry or wet food.
+Silicone bags can be used in the freezer, fridge or cupboard and are a great way to store food – including both dry or wet food.
 They are dishwasher safe too – a major bonus!

 I use silicone food bags instead of disposable plastic bags for storing everything from cheese, to fruit and veggies, to snacks and more.
 Since they are translucent, you can see what’s in the bag and you can use a dry-erase marker to label contents if you want.
 Beware of knock-off brands made of thin silicone material and that do not seal properly.
 Stasher Bags are high-quality silicone bags that I recommend highly!